yashdave18/English-to-German-Translator-using-Luong-Attention/README.md

-# 🇩🇪 English to German Neural Machine Translator
+# English to German Machine Translator using Luong Attention

 A sequence-to-sequence neural machine translation model with **Luong Attention** built using TensorFlow/Keras, trained on 220k+ English-German sentence pairs.